 An HR strategic plan and an Annual HR plan both help you identify your organization’s long-term goals and then chart a path for achieving them.
 By definition, a good plan will strategically drive intentional decision-making, up employee engagement, and avoid wasted resources.

 In this post, we’ll walk you through how to write an HR strategic plan of your own and even give you an HR strategic plan template to help you get started.
 Who knows what 2022 may bring— we’ll make sure your HR strategic plan for 2022 covers everything.

 Your HR team is nothing to sneeze at!
 They’ve done a great job supporting employees at every turn, from recruitment to the exit interview.
 So, why do you need an HR strategic plan?

-A plan can help evaluate current HR policies to see if they are still in keeping with the broader goals of the organization.
+A plan can help evaluate current HR and company policies and procedures to see if goals are aligned.
 Understanding where you are will help you understand where you need to go.
 This information means you can set specific goals to help your business reach new heights.
 And a good HR plan will set milestones to let you know you’re on the way.

 The HR strategic planning process helps build team cohesion.
 Your HR staff will be primed to act in accordance with company goals even in situations that aren’t clearly outlined in the plan.
 Strong HR is vital to the success of any business.
 A strategic plan keeps everything shipshape and makes sure employees are supported, engaged, and productive.

 You get it; a plan is important.
 Now, how do you put one together?

 There are four steps in our HR strategic plan template which can guide you as you create your own plan.
 We’ll include some strategic plan examples to show the types of goals to include.